gr4vy/gr4vy-go/api/docs/PaymentConnectorResponseTransactionAuthorizationFailedEventContext.md

 `func (o *PaymentConnectorResponseTransactionAuthorizationFailedEventContext) UnsetCvvResponseCode()`

 UnsetCvvResponseCode ensures that no value is present for CvvResponseCode, not even an explicit nil
+### GetPaymentMethodScheme

+`func (o *PaymentConnectorResponseTransactionAuthorizationFailedEventContext) GetPaymentMethodScheme() string`

+GetPaymentMethodScheme returns the PaymentMethodScheme field if non-nil, zero value otherwise.

+### GetPaymentMethodSchemeOk

+`func (o *PaymentConnectorResponseTransactionAuthorizationFailedEventContext) GetPaymentMethodSchemeOk() (*string, bool)`

+GetPaymentMethodSchemeOk returns a tuple with the PaymentMethodScheme field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentMethodScheme

+`func (o *PaymentConnectorResponseTransactionAuthorizationFailedEventContext) SetPaymentMethodScheme(v string)`

+SetPaymentMethodScheme sets PaymentMethodScheme field to given value.

+### HasPaymentMethodScheme

+`func (o *PaymentConnectorResponseTransactionAuthorizationFailedEventContext) HasPaymentMethodScheme() bool`

+HasPaymentMethodScheme returns a boolean if a field has been set.

+### SetPaymentMethodSchemeNil

+`func (o *PaymentConnectorResponseTransactionAuthorizationFailedEventContext) SetPaymentMethodSchemeNil(b bool)`

+ SetPaymentMethodSchemeNil sets the value for PaymentMethodScheme to be an explicit nil

+### UnsetPaymentMethodScheme
+`func (o *PaymentConnectorResponseTransactionAuthorizationFailedEventContext) UnsetPaymentMethodScheme()`

+UnsetPaymentMethodScheme ensures that no value is present for PaymentMethodScheme, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)